 Rolf Hoyer showed in 2014: G-commutative monoids are precisely G-Tambara functors.
-What is an adequate notion of a commutative monoid in the equivariant context?
+Let X be a finite set with a G-action and let $x \in X$.
+Then $Gx = \{gx, g \in G\}$ is a G-subset of X, so the smallest meaningful entities are orbits.
+What is an adequate notion of commutative monoids in the equivariant context?
+There are actually two different ones: One is as commutative monoids in a suitable symmetric monoidal category - these are commutative Green functors.
 Mike Hill and Mike Hopkins developed a concept of G-commutative monoids.